 Nunavut Consumer Proposal

 Historically, Canadians have not shown the same proclivity to spend more than what they earn as their neighbors to the south.
 Recent trends, however, suggest that things might be changing.
-In January 2013, a noted bankruptcy firm released a survey that indicated some potentially alarming statistics.
-During 2012, Canadian household debt increased by just under 165 percent, reaching a level that is similar to the average increase in U.S. consumer indebtedness prior to the recession that began in 2008.
+Canadian household debt is at a level similar to the average U.S. consumer indebtedness.

-Although we cannot predict the future, one thing is certain: If trends such as these continue, many Canadian families and individuals will find themselves under a mountain of debt so large that it will crush them.
+If these trends continue, many Canadian families and individuals will come under a mountain of debt.
 Spending more than you earn without a plan to get it under control is a surefire recipe for long-term financial disaster.
-If you live in Nunavut and are struggling under a load of consumer debt, there are ways to pay off what you owe and save money.
+If you live in Nunavut and are struggling with debt, there are ways to pay off what you owe and save money.
 One of the most popular of these is the consumer proposal.

 What is a Consumer Proposal?

-A Nunavut consumer proposal is a formal legal arrangement you make with your creditors to settle debts for less than what you owe, lower your interest charges, and establish a payment plan.
+A Nunavut consumer proposal is a formal legal arrangement you make with your creditors to settle debts for less than what you owe.
+You can also lower your interest charges, and establish a payment plan.
 It is similar to Canada debt settlement except that it requires a licensed bankruptcy trustee, in your behalf, to draw up your consumer proposal.
 Nunavut trustees then present the proposal to your creditors, who are free to accept or reject it.